jameshenegan/synthesize-me/readme.md

 `synthesize_me` will generate synthetic versions of the CSV files in the input folder and write them to disk in the output folder.
 Optionally, users can fine-tune aspects of the synthetic data generation process to suit their specific needs.

-## Installation

-(TODO: Add installation instructions once the package is finished)

-## Usage

-(TODO: Add usage instructions once the package is finished)

 ## Fine-Tuning with `dd_synth`

 The `dd_synth` DataFrame allows users to fine-tune aspects of the synthetic data generation process.
 It serves as both